How Yellowstone’s Wildlife Adapts to Winter

 When winter blows into Yellowstone, temperatures can plummet to as low as 30 below zero or lower.
 Annual parkwide snowfall is around 150 inches, and higher elevations can receive 200-400 inches.
 There is an average of only 9 hours of daylight in December and January.
 These winter conditions leave many of the national park’s denizens with three options for survival.
 Migrate.
 Adapt.
 Or die.

 Needless to say, multiple species have developed ingenious coping mechanisms to weather the harsh conditions.

 For example, conifers retain their needles through the winter, which extends their ability to photosynthesize.
 Aspens and cottonwoods contain chlorophyll in their bark, enabling them to photosynthesize before they produce leaves.

 Fortunately, humans have it easier when it comes to enjoying Yellowstone’s pristine winter landscapes.
 Heated snowcoaches and the miracle of modern fabrics, like polar fleece and Gore-Tex, render even below-freezing temperatures habitable.
-And after a day exploring this peaceful wonderland, visitors can cozy up in front of a roaring fire in one of two lodges — Mammoth Hot Springs and Old Faithful Snow Lodge — that remain open throughout most of the winter.
+And after a day exploring this peaceful wonderland, visitors can cozy up in front of a roaring fire in one the lodges that remain open throughout most of the winter.

 But four-legged, winged, and other wild Yellowstone residents don’t have it so cushy.
 We asked Joshua Theurer, lead instructor with Yellowstone Forever, the park’s nonprofit educational and charitable partner, to tell us about some winter adaptations of the park’s wildlife.